CrayLabs/SmartSim/doc/installation_instructions/platform/frontier.rst

 We are continually working on getting all the features of SmartSim working on Frontier, however we do have some known limitations:

-* For now, only Torch and ONNX runtime models are supported.
-If you need Tensorflow support please contact us
+* For now, only Torch models are supported.
+If you need Tensorflow or ONNX support please contact us
 * All SmartSim experiments must be run from Lustre, _not_ your home directory
 * The colocated database will fail without specifying ``custom_pinning``.
 This is because the default pinning assumes that processor 0 is available, but the